futuregrid/manual/doc/source/unicore.rst

 To connect to a FutureGrid U6 endpoint, you need to

--  setup security information so that your client will trust the FutureGrid U6 endpoint and vice-versa
+-  Setup security information so that your client will trust the FutureGrid U6 endpoint and vice-versa.
--  specify the connection address that the client should use (aka registry address)
+-  Specify the connection address that the client should use (aka registry address).

 This configuration process consists of

--  setting up keystore and truststore files with security info
+-  Setting up the keystore and truststore files with security information.
--  specifying a registry address for the FutureGrid endpoint
+-  Specifying a registry address for the FutureGrid endpoint.

 This information is stored in a *preferences* file (starter at $UCC\_HOME/conf/preferences)